Cyber-risk, Privacy, and Internet Insurance

 While consumer privacy claims may be the top of mind focus -- and the easiest to insure in today's insurance markets -- the proper presentation of data-breach claims under the new insurance policies calls for experienced coverage counsel to maximize the likelihood of recovery (and to shape the proper expectations of management as to how much insurance policies might indemnify following a loss).
 Every case that will be litigated over the next half-dozen years will break new ground in insurance law, which is why Marc Mayerson's nearly thirty years' experience and concurrent law-school-teaching and article writing equips him to provide creative -- and cost effective -- representation.

-Any number of first-party risks, a system failure, a cloud failure, a denial-of-service attach, or the like, can pose business-continuity risks, and insurance may be available for direct business loss and the extra-expense of co-location or disaster-recovery expenses following the policy-specified interruption, sometimes measured in terms of hours.
+Any number of first-party risks, a system failure, a cloud failure, a denial-of-service attack, or the like, can pose business-continuity risks, and insurance may be available for direct business loss and the extra-expense of co-location or disaster-recovery expenses following the policy-specified interruption, sometimes measured in terms of hours.
 Polilcyholders can turn to The Mayerson Firm PLLC to aid them in reviewing policies and properly presenting claims for coverage.